 Session 4 - June 22 through July 3

-UPDATE: Waitlisted students interested in securing one of the internships below should email Ms. Ashley at aouellette@efta-us.org stating the number of the internship and a brief note on why they are interested in that internship or fill out the form sent by email.
-Waitlisted students are encouraged to check back regularly for new internship listings.
+UPDATE: Waitlisted students interested in securing one of the internships below should fill out the second round selections form sent by email stating the number of the internship choice and a brief note on why they are interested in that internship.
+Waitlisted students are encouraged to check back regularly for new internship listings and may submit the second round form multiple times.
 New internship job descriptions will be added as companies register.

 Again, internships will run for two consecutive weeks, unless otherwise noted.
 If the description lists "required work dates" or other requirements, those details are given by the employer and are not flexible.
 Please do not choose an intern option if you cannot fulfill the stated requirements.